fesihkeskin/Driving_Cycle/README.md

-# DrivingCycleGenAnalysis
+# Driving_Cycle

-DrivingCycleGenAnalysis is a data-driven framework for generating and analyzing realistic driving cycles.
+Driving_Cycle is a data-driven framework for generating and analyzing realistic driving cycles.
 This repository provides the necessary code and resources to implement the framework and utilize its features.

 **Please note that the proposed method of code provided in this repository is currently under review for publication.**